February 5, 2013 by aggiesez

 Who is affected by couple privilege?
 Not all polyamorous or open relationships involve a hierarchy (often called “primary/secondary, core, satellite, etc.) But many do — in fact, it’s perhaps the most common configuration of nonmonogamous relationships, including (but not limited to) poly relationships.

-Couple privilege is an effect of hierarchy, whether that hierarchy is explicit or implicit.
-It may have little or no direct effect in non-hierarchical relationships — although it can come into play when non-hierarchical people get involved with people in hierarchical relationships.
+Hierarchy is an effect of couple privilege, whether that hierarchy is explicit or implicit.
+This may have little or no direct effect in relationships that are consciously non-hierarchical relationships — although it can come into play when non-hierarchical people get involved with people in hierarchical relationships.
 And of course, there’s always the ambient pressure that social presumptions of couple privilege places on everyone: poly, mono, and otherwise.
 None of us can really escape it, completely.

 Oh, come on: Nobody really thinks that way!
 At least, not poly/open people!